DNAPhone/WeLAB-4-makers/README.md

 Retrieve the ip address of your Raspberry Pi using ifconfig command, and write it to the GUI's settings (3rd tab).

+When you take pictures of the microscope view, the Raspberry stores the original ones in /var/www/html/media.
+You may want to periodically check for the space they are taking and remove the ones you do not need to backup.
+On your computer, such images are stored in the folder specified by the GUI's settings.

 # Kivy